Luminova Framework

 This method appends an additional condition using the AND operator, requiring multiple conditions to be met.

-public and(string $column, string $operator, mixed $value): self
+public and(string $column, string $comparison, mixed $value): self

 Parameters: